NuanBaobao/NuanBaobao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi！I am a first year Master student at University of Electronic Science and Technology of China (UESTC).
+Hi!
+I am a first-year Master's student at the University of Electronic Science and Technology of China (UESTC).
 My advisor is <a href='https://scholar.google.com/citations?user=-kSTt40AAAAJ&hl=zh-CN'>Shuhang Gu</a>.
-I received the B.S. degree from the <a href='https://www.cs.sdu.edu.cn/'>Shangdong University</a> in 2023.
+I received my B.S. degree from the <a href='https://www.cs.sdu.edu.cn/'>Shangdong University</a> in 2023.

-My research interest is BEV perception, image/video generation and so on.
-My Google Scholar is <a href='https://scholar.google.com/citations?hl=zh-CN&user=tyYxiXoAAAAJ'>Jinhua Zhang</a>.
+My research interests include BEV perception, image/video generation, and related fields.
+My Google Scholar profile can be found <a href='https://scholar.google.com/citations?hl=zh-CN&user=tyYxiXoAAAAJ'>here</a>.

-**If you have any suggestions for cooperation in these filed, please feel free to contact me.**
+**If you have any suggestions for cooperation in these fields, please feel free to contact me.**

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 Our work "[PerlDiff: Controllable Street View Synthesis Using Perspective-Layout Diffusion Models](https://arxiv.org/abs/2407.06109)" is published on arXiv.